Introduction to version control with Git

 • You can mix methods because they are all interfaces to the same Git

-• We will use GitHub Desktop
+• We will use the GitHub Desktop GUI

 • Beginner-friendly, intuitive and convenient